 Each fragrance acts as a hallmark in our perfume history, showcases the love of fine fragrance by Lush’s perfumers and the evolution of our own perfume history.
 Without following market trends or compromising on the quality of ingredients and integrity to the art, fragrance has always been a means of expression for Lush perfumers Mark and Simon Constantine and Emma Dick.
-The Perfume Library offers our customers and staff a unique opportunity to learn about perfumery and own a piece of our fragrance history.
+The Perfume Library offers customers and staff a unique opportunity to learn about perfumery and own a piece of fragrance history.

 Fragrances exclusive to The Perfume Library